 Planet Bike clips glued together to prevent unwanted release.

-Auto-parts stores sell lozenge-shaped reflectors.
+Auto-parts stores sell reflectors with a stadium shape, (also discorectangle, obround, sausage body --lots of names for these!) rectangles with rounded ends.
 These are very bright.
 When mounted vertically, they are narrow enough not to overhang a medium-width bicycle fender.
-This type of reflector is meant to be oriented horizontally to work over the widest range of angles, so preferably also use tape, facing toward the sides at the rear.
-Tape on a front fender also helps make your bicycle visible from the sides, and without unbalancing the wheels like wheel reflectors.
+To work properly, this type of reflector (or any reflector) must be truly vertical, not tilted upward, and you may have to make a bracket to hold its top end away from the fender.
+The stadium-shape reflector is meant to be oriented horizontally to work over the widest range of angles -- so preferably also use reflective tape on the rear fender, facing toward the sides at the rear.
+Reflective tape on a front fender also helps make your bicycle visible from the sides, and without unbalancing the wheels like wheel reflectors.

 A rain cape hides a headlight mounted on the handlebar or front brake bolt.
-The headlight needs to be mounted on the helmet, front fork blade or front baggage rack.
+The headlight needs to be mounted on the helmet, front fork blade, front baggage rack or fork crown..

 Pay special attention to cleaning lights and reflectors if they are in the "rooster tail" of dirty water that a wheel throws up.

 Fenders don't extend down as far as they might for maximum protection, because the ends would be vulnerable to damage from curbs and the like.
-Instead, flexible extensions called "mudflaps" are a valuable addition.
-Spray comes off the wheel as a "rooster tail", and is ejected almost directly upward if a fender extends down only as far as the "equator" of the tire.
-A suitable front mudflap which extends almost all the way to the ground will keep spray off your feet and the bicycle's bottom-bracket area.
-A mudflap on the rear fender is a welcome courtesy if you ride with other cyclists.
+Flexible extensions called "mudflaps" are a valuable addition.
+Spray comes off the wheel as a "rooster tail", and is ejected almost directly upward at the rear of the wheel if a fender extends down only as far as the "equator" of the tire.
+A suitable front mudflap which extends almost to the ground will keep spray off your feet and the bicycle's bottom-bracket area.
+It needs to be flexible, because it will strike the ground if you ride down over a curb or the like.
+A mudflap on the rear fender is a welcome courtesy to other cyclists.

 Many rain-savvy cyclists make their own mudflaps for plastic fenders out of plastic milk/cider jugs, commonly secured by "pop" rivets or small screws and nuts.